mna/luafn/README.md

 Reduce iterator it by calling fn on each iteration with the accumulator cumul and all values returned for this iteration.
 Return the final value of the accumulator.
-If it is nil, returns a partially-applied function with the reduce function and, if provided, the accumulator value.
+If "it" is nil, returns a partially-applied function with the reduce function and, if provided, the accumulator value.

 ### `fn.taken(n, it, inv, ctl)`

 Take the first n results of iterator it.
 Return a new iterator that takes at most those first n results.
-If it is nil, returns a partially-applied function with the n value set.
+If "it" is nil, returns a partially-applied function with the n value set.

 ### `fn.takewhile(p, it, inv, ctl)`